ULS Laser Sources

 ULS laser sources are an integral part of the product and technology ecosystem and work in conjunction with several other Unique Universal features to deliver the optimal processing solution for each customer.

-System Integration and the Materials Database
+System Integration and the Intelligent Materials Database

-ULS laser systems and laser sources are in constant communication to ensure proper system operation, processing, simplicity, and safety.
+ULS laser systems and laser sources are in constant communication to ensure proper system operation, processing, and safety.
 The laser system reads the rated power and wavelength of every laser installed, allowing the Materials Database to calculate the optimal parameters for processing automatically.
-The lasers are also tied into the system’s safety interlocks.
+The lasers are also integrated into the system’s safety interlocks.
 If a door or access panel is opened, the lasers will instantly halt operation, keeping both the user and the system safe.
-The lasers also maintain a suite of diagnostic information which can prove useful if a laser source is ever compromised and is in need of service.
+The lasers also maintain a suite of diagnostic information which can prove useful if a laser source is ever compromised or is in need of service.

 Both ceramic and glass laser sources contain brittle structural elements that can easily be damaged if they suffer any type of impact.
 In sharp contrast, metal core lasers from ULS are constructed from robotically-welded aircraft grade Aluminum, making them extremely robust devices.
 They can easily be moved, installed, shipped and stored without fear of damage.